ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 ### Angular Modules
 Modules are here to help us modularize our code.
-But it is important to know that if you’re not planning to make third-party libraries or use common code.
+It is a best practice to use one main module as the root of your application.
-It is a best practice to use only one main module as the root of your application.
+Multiple modules are being used for third-party libraries or common code.
 To let the module know the existence of every component, they have to register themselves.
 Below every component declaration you will see a registration to the module.
 When registering the module you have to add all the libraries you want to depend upon.